binazgreat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task7-Write a function that checks for lowercase character.
 Task8-Write a function that prints a string in uppercase followed by a new line.
 Task9-Write a function that prints the last digit of a number.
+Task10-Write a function that adds two integers and returns the result.